RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Executing the CICS application**

 The CICS application requires that you use a 3270 terminal emulator.
 This tutorial uses Micro Focus Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.

+**Start the HACloud session server**
+You need to start the HACloud session server before you can use the HACloud TN3270 emulator.
+To do this you need to start `startsessionserver.sh` script as follows:

+1. Ensure that the installed Java is added to the PATH environment variable.
+2. Open a terminal and set up the COBOL environment in it.
+3. Run the following to start the session server: startsessionserver.sh
+4. Check the terminal for the messages that the Micro Focus HACloud Session Server has started.

 **Configuring the TN3270 settings in the IDE**